-Authority: Council Date Ratified: September 29, 2021

-Next Review Date: September, 2024
+Authority: Council Date Ratified: September 29, 2021 Next Review Date: September, 2024 Previous Amendments: December 29, 2017; November 25 2015 Related Document(s): Bylaw 2, Elections Governance Committee Terms of Reference, Elections Governance Committee Violations Procedure

-Previous Amendments:

 - 1.1.
 This document outlines the proper procedures for receiving, processing, reviewing, and publicizing the results of violations of Bylaw 2 and all applicable regulations. - 1.2.
 This document outlines the sanctions and remedies available to the Committee when dealing with Candidate misconduct. - 1.3.
 This document specifies the standards that the Committee shall use to govern its interactions with Candidates, Campaign Volunteers, and General Members during the investigation process. - 1.4.
 Terms used in this document shall be defined in the same manner as in Bylaw 2 and the Elections Governance Violations Committee Policy.